Police Civil Unit

 By Email

 To submit papers for service by email, please email polcivunit@broomfield.org with the papers to be served (printable, in PDF format), and a completed Information for Service form (also printable, in PDF format) attached.
-After papers have been received, and email will be sent acknowledging receipt of the paperwork.
+After papers have been received, an email will be sent acknowledging receipt of the paperwork and with information on making payment.

 Zone Map